Beachside Holiday Bungalow, Port Eynon, Gower, UK

 There is a separate modern kitchen with tiled flooring, granite worktops, an American fridge/freezer..

-The large living/dining area has laminate flooring 42" television (with sky box facilities if you wish to take your sky box) there is also an electric fire in the living room. access onto the front patio with sea views.
-Unlimited Internet WiFi access.
+The large living/dining area has laminate flooring 42" television (with sky box facilities if you wish to take your sky card) there is also an electric fire in the living room. access onto the front patio with sea views.
+Internet WiFi access.

-The two bedrooms are both double in size one with a king size bed the other with a double bed, laminate flooring with plenty of bespoke hanging and draw space.
+There are two bedrooms both double in size one with a king size bed the other with a double bed, laminate flooring and plenty of bespoke hanging and draw space.

-There is double glazing and gas central heating with constant hot water.
+There is double glazing and gas central heating with constant hot water from the combine boiler.